Home » All Blogs » Mass Import/Export of images stored in Rich Text Area fields in Salesforce

 Mass Import/Export of images stored in Rich Text Area fields in Salesforce

-When it comes to doing mass data manipulation – there are a lot of choices, but if you try finding something that will let you mass upload images to Rich Text Area fields – it won’t be easy.
+When it comes to mass data manipulation – there are a lot of choices, but if you try finding something that will let you mass upload images to Rich Text Area fields – it won’t be easy.
+Let’s see how to Mass Import/Export of images stored in Rich Text Area fields in Salesforce.

-Salesforce provides a detailed set of instructions of how to do it, but it involves uploading images as ContentDocuments, then getting their Ids, populating the HTML for Rich Text with these Ids and finally uploading the data using Data Loader.
-Not ideal, and it will probably take you several hours to do just a simple data load.
+Salesforce provides a detailed set of instructions on how to do it.
+Still, it involves uploading images as ContentDocuments, then getting their IDs, populating the HTML for Rich Text with these IDs, and finally uploading the data using Data Loader.
+Not ideal, and it will probably take you several hours to do a simple data load.

-When no images are involved – XL-Connector will pull the contents of the Rich Text Area fields normally, i.e. as HTML.
+When no images are involved – XL-Connector will pull the contents of the Rich Text Area fields typically, i.e. as HTML.

-When there’re images in that field, you can control how XL-Connector will work with them using the following box in the Get Data dialog box:
+When there are images in that field, you can control how XL-Connector will work with them using the following box in the Get Data dialog box:

 Mass Update

-1. When there are no images in the field or the checkbox highlighted above is unchecked – its contents will come through normally, i.e. as HTML
+1. When there are no images in the field, or the checkbox highlighted above is unchecked – its contents will come through commonly, i.e., as HTML

 If you decide to give XL-Connector a shot, check out other unique things it is capable of:

-· The regular data loads are a breeze too.
-It’s probably the easiest to set up data loader that lives in Excel.
+• The regular data loads are a breeze, too.
+It’s probably the easiest to set up a data loader that lives in Excel.

 Amit Chaudhary